 My chasing experience began on the Great Plains in 2002 with my son – a University of Oklahoma meteorology student – and my brother.
 Family chase trips out west continued roughly every other year until 2011, when I began chasing with the Virginia Tech Hokie Stormchasers (@hokiestorm on Twitter) as a driver and co-leader.

 2002 also marked my first chase season in Virginia, applying the lessons I’d learned during that first western trip.
 Initially my Old Dominion chase territory was north of the I-64 corridor and west of I-95.
-In 2012 my main chase region shifted to southern Virginia, ranging between the I-81 and I-85 corridors and generally south of U.S. Route 60.
+In 2012 my main chase region shifted to southern Virginia, ranging between the Blue Ridge mountains and the I-85 corridor, generally staying south of U.S. Route 60.

 I currently storm chase in conjunction with WDBJ7 television in Roanoke VA using the Severe Studios livestreaming capability to provide real-time video.
 I have been known to provide presentations on Virginia chasing to meteorology classes at Virginia Tech and at a few different public venues.

 Earlier posts on this WordPress site were imported from my original blog, Storms-R-Us (stormsrus.blogspot.com).
 I am also on Twitter as @chrisvawx.
 And all of this weather activity has been gathered up at regardingweather.com under the Regarding Weather LLC umbrella.